 See in Glossary to learn more about the other modes available.

-See in Glossary).
+See in Glossary section).
 In other words, Baked Indirect Lights behave like Realtime Lights with additional indirect lighting, but with no shadows beyond the Shadow Distance.
 You can use effects like the Post-processing fog effect to obscure the missing shadows past that distance.

 A good example of when Baked Indirect mode might be useful is if you are building an indoor shooter or adventure game set in rooms connected with corridors.
 The viewing distance is limited, so everything that is visible should usually fit within the Shadow Distance.
 This mode is also useful for building a foggy outdoor Scene, because you can use the fog to hide the missing shadows in the distance.